alexpechkarev/google-geocoder/README.md

 License
 -------

-GeocoderLaravel is released under the MIT License.
+Google Geocoder for Laravel 4 is released under the MIT License.
 See the bundled [LICENSE](https://github.com/alexpechkarev/google-geocoder/blob/master/LICENSE) file for details.